Selamdaw/Data_analyst_portfolio/README.md

 - [Contact](#contact)

 ## Background
 The motivation for this project was to leverage gym exercise tracking data to create a series of visualizations that depict the factors that impact fitness progress and practices in an educational format.
-This project was designed to aid gym goers and fitness coaches with education and provide a clear visualization tool for understanding large dataset.
+This project was designed to aid gym goers and fitness coaches with education and provide a clear visualization tool for a large dataset.
 Additionally, to enhance my skills and practice using large datasets, utilizing Excel and SQL to visualize and clean data.

 ## Project Overview
-**Overview:** This analysis aims to support gym management and trainers in designing tailored fitness programs and optimizing training recommendations based on members’ unique profiles, using data-driven insights from 973 samples of gym data to create visualizations offering insights into how demographic factors impact fitness behaviors and progress.
+**Overview:** This analysis aims to support gym management and trainers in designing tailored fitness programs and optimizing training recommendations based on members’ unique profiles, using data-driven insights from 973 samples to create visualizations that offer insights into how demographic factors impact fitness behaviors and progress.

 ## Key Questions
 **Research Questions:**